luggers-z/marketflow/README.md

 - Your favorite IDE (IntelliJ IDEA recommended)

 ### Running the Simulation
-- Download the newest release marketflow-x.x.jar and run it using Java 25
+- Download the newest release marketflow-x.x.x.jar and run it using Java 25

 ### Installation